 We will contact you shortly.

-Content marketing, (also known as inbound marketing) is the process of attracting buyers to your products or services through the distribution of free, useful information.
+Content or inbound marketing, is the process of attracting buyers to your products or services through the distribution of free, useful information.
 It is less about sales and more about customer service because the content provides relevant information to build trust with the prospect.
-As a content marketing agency in Denver, we see content marketing as just one part of a robust, integrated marketing plan.
+Content is a key part of a robust, integrated marketing plan.

 Content marketing relies on giving something valuable to receive something valuable in return.
 Brands create content as a means of attaining the name, email address, and other information from the prospect that is essential to the sales process.
 Prospects that would typically avoid revealing their contact information to a salesperson are enticed to hand over their email address to access the valuable intelligence that informs or simplifies their buying process.